Water leakage has to be one of the most common reasons for damage in households.

 Common examples include faulty sprinkler systems in lawns and toilets that tend to leak.
 These also tend to generate a hefty water bill at the end of the month.

 Additionally, leaky toilets are one of the most significant problems, as the issue can often be hidden from you.
-A common cause of leaky toilets is an eroded flapper, which may fail to store water in the flush tank even without you using the toilet.
-So, it’s essential to find out how to fix toilet leaking as soon as you know about the issue to avoid wasting any more water.
+A common cause of leaky toilets is an eroded flapper, which may fail to store water in the flush tank even without using the toilet.
+So, finding out how to fix toilet leaks as soon as you know about the issue is essential to avoid wasting more water.

 2. Minimal Damage Leaks

-One of the reasons minimal damage leaks tend to become huge issues is due to our negligence.
+One of the reasons minimal damage leaks tend to become huge issues is our negligence.
 Most people avoid fixing a leaky tap or a faulty shower before it gets too late.

-Wall water leaking is a common example of this type of leak where the preliminary signs are often in the form of a discoloured wall or the emergence of mould.
-At times, these water leaks originate from a hot water heater and need to be addressed as early as possible.
+Wall water leaking is a typical example of this type of leak, where the preliminary signs are often in the form of a discoloured wall or the emergence of mould.
+These water leaks sometimes originate from a hot water heater and must be addressed as early as possible.
 Early detection of leaking hot water systems can save you time and money!

 3. Significant Damage Leaks

-It’s needless to say that, at times, the initial leak is quite severe and will need your immediate attention.
+Sometimes, the initial leak is quite severe and needs your immediate attention.
 A common sign would be an overflowing toilet that floods your home.

 What To Do In The Case Of Non-Damaging Leaks?